I Assumed SvelteKit 5 Would Just Work. I Was Wrong About the Mental Model.

 Running npx sv migrate svelte-5 worked surprisingly well.
 It converted my let declarations to $state(), my $: statements to $derived() and $effect().
 The diff was thousands of lines, mostly mechanical changes.
 I committed everything and ran the dev server expecting green checkmarks.

-But here is the part that tripped me up: the migration script cannot migrate your understanding.
+But here's the part that tripped me up: the migration script can't migrate your understanding.
 It turned this:

 let count = 0;